mjzffr/firefox-media-tests/README.md

 ```

 ### A warning about video URLs
-`video_data.ini`, `other_videos.ini` and `crash_videos.ini` may contain URLs pulled from Firefox crash or bug data.
+The ini files in `firefox_media_tests/urls` may contain URLs pulled from Firefox crash or bug data.
 Automated tests don't care about video content, but you might: visit these at your own risk and be aware that they may be NSFW.
 I do not intend to ever verify or filter these URLs.

 Writing a test
 --------------